IATI/iati-account-docs/docs/manage_organisation_users.rst

 User permissions
 -----------------
-There are three different roles, with associated permissions, that a user can have within your organisation:
+There are three different roles that a user can have within your organisation:

 * **Contributor** - this is the lowest permission level.
 Contributors can add data files or update file metadata.